Goal

 What if we have an idea of a schedule for our children but need help?

-Can you handle the the Agreement virtually?
+Can you handle the Agreement virtually?

 What does the attorney need to draft the Agreement?